unoplatform/uno/doc/articles/uno-community-toolkit.md

 1. Begin by adding the control using the syntax below.
 Change the `x:Name` to the name of your DataGrid.
 ```<controls:DataGrid x:Name="dataGrid"></controls:DataGrid>```

 2. Add columns.
-Similar to how you would configure columns for a XAML `Grid` layout, you can add column defintions within your `DataGrid` control:
+Similar to how you would configure columns for a XAML `Grid` layout, you can add column definitions within your `DataGrid` control:
    ``` xaml
 <controls:DataGrid.Columns>
     <controls:DataGridTextColumn Header="Rank"/>